Franz von Hipper: Battle of Dogger Bank

 In early January 1915, it became known to the German naval command that British ships were conducting reconnaissance in the Dogger Bank area.
-Admiral von Ingenohl was initially reluctant to attempt to destroy these forces, because the I Scouting Group was temporarily weakened while Von der Tann was in drydock for periodic maintenance.
+Admiral Ingenohl was initially reluctant to attempt to destroy these forces, because the I Scouting Group was temporarily weakened while Von der Tann was in drydock for periodic maintenance.
 Rear Admiral (Konteradmiral) Richard Eckermann, the Chief of Staff of the High Seas Fleet, insisted on the operation, and so Ingenohl relented and ordered Hipper to take his battlecruisers to the Dogger Bank.
 On 23 January, Hipper sortied, with Seydlitz in the lead, followed by Moltke, Derfflinger, and Blücher, along with four light cruisers and 19 torpedo boats.

 Again, interception and decryption of German wireless signals played an important role.
 Although they were unaware of the exact plans, the cryptographers of Room 40 were able to deduce that Hipper would be conducting an operation in the Dogger Bank area.
 Vice Admiral Beatty was again tasked with intercepting and destroying Hipper's battlecruisers.
 At 08:14 on 24 January, the German cruiser Kolberg spotted the light cruiser Aurora and several destroyers from the Harwich Force, which had been attached to support Beatty's battlecruiser squadron.
 Hipper immediately turned his battlecruisers towards the gunfire, when, almost simultaneously, Stralsund spotted a large amount of smoke to the northwest of her position.
 This was identified as a number of large British warships steaming towards Hipper's ships.
 Hipper later remarked:

 "The presence of such a large force indicated the proximity of further sections of the British Fleet, especially as wireless intercepts revealed the approach of 2nd Battlecruiser Squadron...
 They were also reported by Blücher at the rear of the German line, which had opened fire on a light cruiser and several destroyers coming up from astern...
 The battlecruisers under my command found themselves, in view of the prevailing [East-North-East] wind, in the windward position and so in an unfavourable situation from the outset."

 Hipper turned south to flee, but was limited to 23 kn, which was Blücher's maximum speed at the time.
 The pursuing British battlecruisers were steaming at 27 kn, and quickly caught up to the German ships.
 As the rearmost ship in the German line, Blücher suffered the majority of the British gunfire for the early portion of the battle.